-- UD-6 Create a creek-side trail system along the edge of the East Antioch Creek as a major natural feature and focal point for development and public open space. - Provide a minimum 50 foot buffer area between the creek and the trail consistent with the biological resources policies in Chapter 5. - Provide a landscaped trail at least 25 feet wide, outside the 50 foot buffer area. - Plant trees and landscaping on both sides of the trail in order to create an attractive landscaped setting. - UD-7 Orient buildings to face the landscaped trail areas and the creek, so that windows look out over attractive landscape areas, and there are building entrances that allow people direct access to the trail system.
+- UD-7 Create a creek-side trail system along the edge of the East Antioch Creek as a major natural feature and focal point for development and public open space. - A minimum 50-foot buffer area must be maintained around the delineated edge of the wetlands, freshwater marsh vegetation, and mature and landmark trees, consistent with the biological resources policies in Chapter 5. - An additional 25-foot open space and recreation buffer shall be created around the wetland buffer area. - The 25-foot open space and recreation buffer may encroach into the wetland buffer only with written approval from a qualified biologist and all appropriate agencies. - UD-8 The open space and recreation buffer shall include: - A minimum 12-foot wide, meandering, multi-use trail. - A minimum 8-foot wide paved path to accommodate pedestrian and bicycle travel in both directions. - In areas where the paved path is less than 12-feet wide, the additional width shall be surfaced with an ADA compliant, permeable material. - On detention basin dams, the paved path shall be at least 12-feet wide to accommodate maintenance vehicles. - Trees and landscaping on both sides of the trail in order to create an attractive landscaped setting, except on detention basin dams.

+UD-9 Orient buildings to face the landscaped trail areas and the creek, so that windows look out over attractive landscape areas, and there are building entrances that allow people direct access to the trail system.